 The Lodge has two types of accommodation available, both under the care of nursing staff.

 Hospital studios are designed for residents requiring continuing care and contain single rooms with ensuite bathrooms.
+Twenty of the 25 rooms carry premium charges of between $9 and $13 per day.

 The rest home apartments differ from the hospital studios in that they comprise a spacious lounge, snack and tea making facilities, ensuite and separate bedroom.
 Residents purchase a Licence to Occupy their rest home apartment.